Hearings on Rohingya Genocide Case Set for February at World Court

-Representatives of Myanmar's junta are expected to challenge the jurisdiction of the World Court to hear allegations the country committed genocide against its Rohingya minority in a fresh round of hearings scheduled to begin February 21, the attorney general of Gambia, which brought the case, told Reuters Friday.
+Representatives of Myanmar's junta are expected to challenge the jurisdiction of the World Court to hear allegations the country committed genocide against its Rohingya minority in a fresh round of hearings from Feb.
+21, the attorney general of Gambia, which brought the case, told Reuters on Friday.

 A hybrid hearing is a procedure where some of the participants are present in person and others participate online due to COVID-19 measures.